 The Advanced Engagement Model enables customization based on Business events (read more about how the events are structured here).
-In the 8.1.2 release, the default DSL contains the Timeout and Search events.
+In Web Engagement 8.5.1, the default DSL contains the Timeout-30 event and a sample of a Search event.
 To customize the Advanced Engagement Model, you must first define your own events using the DSL, which is loaded in the Browser Tier Agents.
 Then, you can use the rule templates to create rules based on these events.